 - English Composition

-While admission requirements can vary from school to school, most programs require at least 100 hours of OT experience (shadowing, volunteering, or interning).
+While admission requirements can vary from school to school, most programs require at least 100 hours of OT experience (shadowing, volunteering, or interning) along with experiences that span “across the lifespan”.
 Most programs also require the Graduate Record Exam (GRE) and a current CPR certificate.
 However, students should always research schools they are interested in to make sure that they have met all the prerequisite requirements.

-Example of Application Requirements: Towson Univeristy’s M.S. in Occupational Therapy
+Example of Application Requirements: Towson University’s M.S. in Occupational Therapy

 - Bachelor's Degree (any major)